SignalProducer

 Swift

-• Creates a producer for a Signal that will immediately send one value then complete.
+Creates a producer for a Signal that will immediately send the values from the given sequence, then complete.

 Declaration